-Given the role that ants and other insects play in seed dispersal, studying how they move seeds can help us better understand how plant species dispersed by these insects spread.
+Given the role that ants and other insects play in seed dispersal, studying how they move seeds can facilitate a better understanding of how certain plant species spread.
 Such an understanding starts with quantifying seed removal, as this constitutes the first step of secondary dispersal (Jongejans et al. 2015b).
-A commonly used and straightforward experimental setup to quantify seed removal by secondary dispersers consists of so-called “cafeterias” or “depots” (e.g. Xiao et al. 2006, Fischer and Türke 2016, Gurney et al. 2015, Linabury et al. 2019, LoPresti et al. 2022), where seeds are aggregated in various locations and the number of seeds removed is closely monitored.
+A common experimental setup to quantify seed removal by secondary dispersers consists of so-called “cafeterias” or “depots” (e.g. Xiao et al. 2006, Fischer and Türke 2016, Gurney et al. 2015, Linabury et al. 2019, LoPresti et al. 2022), where seeds are aggregated and the number of seeds removed is monitored.
 When paired with video recording or exclusion treatments such as cages, seed removal experiments allow researchers to observe the types of animals or insects removing seeds and approximate their contribution of rates to seed removal (Jongejans et al. 2015b, Griffiths et al. 2018).
-In the face of numerous challenges associated with quantifying secondary dispersal processes and documenting the ultimate fate of removed seeds (Vander Wall et al. 2005a), seed removal experiments provide an easily-manageable starting point for further inquiry into identifying secondary dispersal vectors and quantifying their contributions to the secondary dispersal process.
+In the face of challenges associated with quantifying secondary dispersal processes and documenting the ultimate fate of removed seeds (Vander Wall et al. 2005a), these experiments provide tractable starting points for further inquiry into identifying secondary dispersal vectors and quantifying their contributions to the secondary dispersal.

-Here, we seek to develop a better understanding of how quickly seeds are moved by secondary dispersal vectors, by investigating removal of seeds from two invasive, non-native thistle species, while noting that removal studies alone cannot distinguish ultimate seed fate (secondary dispersal or predation).
-We also seek to explore to what extent the elaiosome, as well as increased growing temperatures of maternal plants, affects seed removal rates and overall attractiveness to insect dispersers.
-We thus investigate four questions.
+Here, we seek to better understand secondary dispersal by investigating removal of seeds from two invasive, non-native thistle species, while noting that removal studies alone cannot distinguish ultimate seed fate (secondary dispersal or predation).
+We also seek to explore to what extent the elaiosome, as well as increased growing temperatures of maternal plants, affects seed removal rates and attractiveness to insect dispersers.
+Thus, we investigate four questions.
 First, at what rate are seeds removed via insect after a seed has experienced primary dispersal?
 Second, does the seed elaiosome significantly affect the rate of removal?
-Third, are seeds from maternal plants that experienced increased growing temperatures any more or less likely to be removed by insects than their unwarmed counterparts?
-And fourth, does the effect of the seed elaiosome on removal rates change based on whether the maternal plant is warmed or unwarmed?
-These questions will allow us to better understand how climate warming may affect secondary dispersal of these important invasive species.
+Third, are seeds from maternal plants growing in increased temperatures any more or less likely to be removed by insects than their unwarmed counterparts?
+And fourth, does the effect of the seed elaiosome on removal rates change based on whether or not the maternal plant is warmed?
+These questions will allow us to better understand how climate warming may affect secondary dispersal of these important invasive species, with potential implications for the many other elaiosome-bearing plant species across the world that will be subjected to increased growing temperatures in future climates.

-Materials and Methods
+Methods and materials

 Study Species

 Carduus nutans L. and Carduus acanthoides L. are invasive thistles in the Asteraceae family that, while native to Eurasia, have spread across the world and are listed as noxious weeds across much of the United States (Skinner et al. 2000).
-These thistles are extremely unpalatable to grazing animals (Trumble and Kok 1982), are highly successful due to high germination rates and the large numbers of seeds they produce (Desrochers et al. 1988).
+These thistles are unpalatable to grazing animals (Trumble and Kok 1982), and are highly successful due to high germination rates and the large numbers of seeds they produce (Desrochers et al. 1988).
 They thrive in highly disturbed areas such as pastures, roadsides, railways, and utility corridors.
-Both C. nutans and C. acanthoides display monocarpic perennial reproductive behaviour; while typically biennial, have both been shown to increase annualism under increased growing temperatures (Keller and Shea 2021).
+Both species display monocarpic perennial reproductive behaviour where, while typically biennial, can experience increased annualism under increased growing temperatures (Keller and Shea 2021).
 Reproduction in both species occurs exclusively by seed and dispersal occurs primarily by wind, with dispersal facilitated by a lightweight pappus attached to the distal end of the seed achene.
 Seeds from both species also display nutrient-rich elaiosomes on the distal end of the achene that likely play a role in ant-driven dispersal (Weiss 1908, Pemberton and Irving 1990, Mayer et al. 2005).
 Ants and other insects have been observed moving seeds in previous seed removal experiments (Jongejans et al. 2015b).

-Seed Collection and Preparation
+Seed collection and preparation